zwave-js/node-zwave-js/packages/serial/serial.api.md

 // @public
 export function getMessageTypeStatic<T extends MessageConstructor<Message>>(classConstructor: T): MessageType | undefined;

-// Warning: (ae-missing-release-tag) "gotDeserializationOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function gotDeserializationOptions(options: Record<any, any> | undefined): options is MessageDeserializationOptions;

 // Warning: (ae-missing-release-tag) "INodeQuery" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)